 The app is very customisable and secure: it enables users to set their custom alerts and notifications and use high encryption levels to protect personal records.

 Dropbox is the best-known app for sharing files and business collaborations.

 It comes in a bundle with enterprise-ready performance and controls feature and Dropbox Paper.

 The former solution makes it possible to keep business data securely; the latter enhances teams’ collaboration by bringing it to one place.

 Among the Dropbox users are Expedia, Spotify, National Geographic, and other famous names.

-Slack is another example of scalable web design.
+Slack is the communication tool we love at JustCoded and is another example of scalable web design!

 The application is intended for connecting employees of any startup or established business.